kore4lyf/notes/bsv_blockchain_notes/hashFunction.md

  | Output script length (1-9 bytes little endian) | How long the output UTXO locking script is | 19 | 25 (decimal) |
  | Output script (varInt little endian) | The actual output UTXO locking script | 76a914accd105073775756cc04962bc1e4893694f50c5588ac |

+- In computing, **endianness** is the order or sequence of bytes of a word of digital data in computer memory.
+Endianness is primarily expressed as big-endian or little-endian.
+A big-endian system stores the most significant byte of a word at the smallest memory address and the least significant byte at the largest.

 #### Bitcoin Blocks and SHA-256
 What is a Bitcoin Block?
 A Bitcoin block is the time stamped package consisting of all transactional activity accumulated between each proof of work solution discovery.
 Like
 - TXIDs
 - **Block IDs are the HASH-256 of the serialised block header.**